Appease/PowerShellClient/README.md

 - `tasks` are arbitrary operations implemented as PowerShell modules and packaged as .nupkg's.
   for example: a 'Package' devop might have tasks: 'CopyArtifactsToTemp', 'CreateNuGetPackage'
 - `configurations` define sets of parameters to pass to devop tasks.
-  for example: a "Deploy" devop might have configurations: 'Base','ChrisDev','Integration','QA','Demo','Prod'
+  for example: a "Deploy" devop might have configurations: 'Base', 'ChrisDev', 'Integration', 'QA', 'Demo', 'Prod'

 ###Whats the API look like?
 ```PowerShell